 I admit we were a little nervous about choosing it as a hotel option for our stay.
 We’d never rented a boat before and were concerned about whether it would feel cramped or smell damp.

-And the boat itself was as charming as it was immaculate.
-The owners gave us a brief overview of how to use everything (including a marine toilet!), showed us where we could pick up some groceries and then left us to enjoy the day.
+The owners gave us a brief overview of how to use everything (including a marine toilet!), showed us where we could pick up some groceries, and then left us to enjoy the day.

 As we unpacked and settled in, Dave and I were both stricken with a severe case of perma-grin.
 Neither of us could stop smiling, we had arrived in our own Italian paradise and we couldn’t wait to get out and explore.

-We needed to secure some “provisions,” as the sailors call them, but the market the boat owners had pointed out was still closed for a few more hours (pretty much everything shuts down mid-afternoon on Procida) so we set off on foot to explore the town while we waited for the shops to open.
+We needed to secure some “provisions,” as the sailors call them, but the market the boat owners had pointed out was still closed for a few more hours (pretty much everything shuts down mid-afternoon on Procida).
+So we set off on foot to explore while we waited for the shops to open.

 Getting around Procida